Recognizing the Signs of a Stroke

 Reducing the Risk

-There are certain factors that contribute to strokes that can be controlled, according to the American Stroke Association
+There are certain factors that contribute to strokes that can be controlled, according to the American Stroke Association These include:

 • Smoking – Several studies have identified cigarette smoking as one of the most important risk factors regarding strokes.
 Carbon monoxide and nicotine – ingredients common in cigarettes – can significantly damage the cardiovascular system.